Darter90/MockitoCompendium/POJO_like/Getters_and_Setters.md

 <h1>Getters and Setters</h1>

-Unit testing getters and setters is pretty much simple:
+Testing getters and setters is pretty much simple:

-let's make an example for the name value:
+Let's make an example for the name value:
 ````
     @Test
     void getName_and_setName() {